Blotch3D/Blotch3D/README.md

 1. If not already done, add a reference to MonoGame.

-2. Copy the Content folder from the Blotch3D project folder (or any other project with a content folder) to your project folder
+2. Copy the Content folder from the Blotch3D project folder (or any other MonoGame project with a content folder) to your project folder

 3. Add the "Content.mgcb" file in that folder to your project